The forum

 Who are we?

-The International Military Justice Forum (IMJF) is an academic event dedicated to fostering scholarship and teaching in the fields of military justice and military criminal law.
+The International Military Justice Forum (IMJF) is an academic event dedicated to fostering scholarship and teaching in the fields of military justice, military criminal law and international law.
 It aims at bringing together academics professionals, military officers, students and all those who share an interest in these exciting disciplines.
 Its originality is to mix disciplines.
-History, law, ethics, philosophy, and new technologies will be at the heart of our debates and discussions.
+Law, legal history, history, ethics, philosophy, and new technologies will be at the heart of our debates and discussions.
 The IMJF is organised by the French military academy Saint-Cyr Coëtquidan, in partnership with the University of Stellenbosch.

 Military justice as it was and as it is